 TriMet’s TOD program exists to promote partnerships with public, private and community groups to deliver new, equitable developments that best meet the stakeholder needs at each site.

-We work with public, private and community partners to create new developments that maximize density and increase opportunities for transit on third-party owned properties, or properties that are no longer needed for TriMet construction or operations.
+We are not developers, but we work with public, private and community partners to facilitate new developments.
+These projects maximize density on third-party owned properties or properties that are no longer needed for TriMet construction or operations.
+TOD reduces the dependency on owning a vehicle and increase access to transit.
 When combined with mixed-income development, TOD can increase the supply of affordable housing units, promote density and relieve gentrification pressures.

 To support the delivery of TriMet’s TOD Program, TriMet has adopted formal guidelines that define key objectives and goals.
 The guidelines and related goals will be periodically reviewed and updated to ensure that our TOD program remains dynamic and can quickly respond to changing community, environmental and economic needs.